-Southern Fried Cabbage is a comfort food our family has made for as long as I can remember, simply by rendering smoked bacon, sauteeing green cabbage, and yellow onions slowly, in unsalted butter, and seasonings, I bet some of Y’all thought as soon as you read the title it was going to be breaded deep fried in oil didn’t you?
+Southern Fried Cabbage is a comfort food our family has made for as long as I can remember, by merely rendering smoked bacon, sauteeing green cabbage, and yellow onions slowly, in unsalted butter, and seasonings, I bet some of Y’all thought as soon as you read the title it was going to be breaded deep-fried in oil didn’t you?

 Have you ever tasted buttery cabbage and onions together?
-Now imagine that wonderful flavorful buttery cabbage and onions with crispy smoked bacon and seasoned with Cajun Spices, so damn delicious it’s ridiculous!
+Now imagine that excellent, flavorful, buttery cabbage and onions with crispy smoked bacon and seasoned with Cajun Spices, so damn delicious it’s ridiculous!

 I am telling you, Southern Fried Cabbage is one of those recipes that if you love cabbage, you are going to be hooked.
-Yes hooked, line, and sinker.
-How can you go wrong with a recipe that pairs so well with a good down-home Southern Meal such as Fried Chicken, Smothered Pork Chops, Hamburger Steaks, or nearly any Southern-Style other meat?
+Yes, you have hooked, line, and sinker.
+How can you go wrong with a recipe that pairs so well with an excellent down-home Southern Meal such as Fried Chicken, Smothered Pork Chops, Hamburger Steaks, or nearly any Southern-Style other meat?

 Ingredients needed for Southern Fried Cabbage Recipe

-- Be sure to use quality thick sliced smoked bacon, it really adds a great smoky flavor to the cabbage.
+Be sure to use quality thick-sliced smoked bacon, and it adds a great smoky flavor to the cabbage.

-- Onions matter, trust me, use a large yellow onion, sweet onions, or salad onions seem to throw this recipe completely off.
+Onions matter, trust me, use a large yellow onion, sweet onions, or salad onions seem to throw this recipe entirely off.

-- You can replace the Cajun Seasoning with Creole Seasoning, however, be mindful the Creole Seasoning sometimes have a heavier salt content.
+You can replace the Cajun Seasoning with Creole Seasoning, however, be mindful the Creole Seasoning sometimes ha a more substantial salt content.